henryhxu/CSCI4430-ESTR4120/assignment/assignment-2/README.md

 |   └── ...
 ```
 ### Your Code
-As in Project 1, we will be using CMake as our build system.
+As in Part 1, we will be using CMake as our build system.
 The top-level CMake file is at `cpp/CMakeLists.txt`.
 There are also `CMakeLists.txt` files in every subdirectory.
 These files have been filled out for you.
 We encourage you to take a look and see how they work.
 You may need to modify them if the structure of your code changes.
 You **may not** use any external packages other than the ones we provide: `spdlog`, `cxxopts`, `pugixml`, and `boost::regex`.

-We have also included a `common` folder with a few network utility functions (these are copied over from the Discussion 3 example) as well as the protocol definition for communicating with the load balancer.
+We have also included a `common` folder with a few network utility functions as well as the protocol definition for communicating with the load balancer.
 You can (and should!) add more network utility functions and other code that can be shared between `miProxy` and `loadBalancer` into the common folder.

 The structure of the project is otherwise self-explanatory; your implementation for `miProxy` should go in the `miProxy` folder, and your implementation of the `loadBalancer` should go in the `loadBalancer` folder.
 The following commands should allow us to build your code from the base of the project:
 ```bash